danlawinc/smartconnectsdk-ios-sample-app/README.md

 # FAQ
 -	**No such module ‘SmartConnectSDK’**

-    <br />Go to project's target settings.
+    Go to project's target settings.
 Make sure SDK is imported in General-> Framework, Libraries and Embedded content as well as in Build Phases-> Link Binary with Library and Build Phases-> Embed frameworks.

 -	**Module compiled with Swift 5.1 cannot be imported by the Swift compiler 5.0.1**

-    <br />Please make sure you are using Xcode11+ to compile and build this app.
+    Please make sure you are using Xcode11+ to compile and build this app.
 If you need support for older verison of Xcode, please contact mobile@danlawinc.com.

 -	**“App” requires provisioning profile.**

-    <br />Please make sure you have provided Developer team and valid code signing info in project's settings.
+    Please make sure you have provided Developer team and valid code signing info in project's settings.
 You can try 'Automatically manage signing'.
 SDK is not code signed.
 Select 'Embed & Sign' in imported Framework's settings.

 -	**App keeps receiving same UDP Events.**

+    If app fails to send acknowledgement to datalogger, datalogger will keep sending same data again.
+Make sure if app has `onSendAcknowledgement` is set to `true` or app calls `udpPacketReceivedAcknowledgement` method to send acknowledgement manually.

 # Credits